sugarraysam/udacity-deep-rl/navigation/README.md

 # Ideas for the future

-There are a few extensions to vanilla DQN, that improve and push the boundaries of what is the state-of-the-art DQN implmentation.
+There are a few extensions to vanilla DQN, that improve and push the boundaries of what is the state-of-the-art DQN implementation.
 In the future, it would be important to understand and implement each of those extensions.
 They are all listed on this great resource I found:

 - [DQN Adventure: from Zero to State of the Art](https://github.com/higgsfield/RL-Adventure)